Yanet Garcia, Dubbed ‘The World’s Hottest Weather Girl,’ Shows Off Figure In Booty Shorts And Matching Bra

-The brunette-haired beauty often takes to her Instagram account to share a wide array of photos for her 10 million plus followers and they can’t get enough of her.
+The brunette-haired beauty often takes to her Instagram account to share a wide array of photos with her 10 million-plus followers, and they can’t get enough of her.
 While she oftentimes shows off her killer figure in a bikini, she also posts photos from various projects that she is working on.
 Earlier today, Garcia stunned fans in a sexy outfit from a play.

-In the snapshot, Yanet has her toned body on display in a pair of white booty shorts and a matching, rhinestone patterned bra.
-Garcia’s toned legs are the center of the shot and her muscles are very much visible in a pair of nude high heels.
-Followers are also treated to a glimpse of Yanet’s toned tummy in the snapshot and she looks incredible.
+In the snapshot, Yanet has her toned body on display in a pair of white booty shorts and a matching rhinestone-encrusted bra.
+Garcia’s toned legs are the center of the shot, and her muscles are very much visible in a pair of nude high heels.
+Followers are also treated to a glimpse of Yanet’s toned tummy in the snapshot, and she looks incredible.

-The weather girl wears her long brunette locks down and curled while rocking a headdress with multiple colored feathers on her head.
-Garcia holds out her hands with her co-star as he appears on his knees in a vibrant red costume that comes complete with a black and gold feathered hat.
+The weather girl wears her long brunette locks down and curled while rocking a headdress boasting multiple colored feathers on her head.
+Garcia holds out her hands to her co-star as he appears on his knees.
+He co-star is clad in a vibrant red costume that comes complete with a black-and-gold feathered hat.
 The stunner tagged the caption of the photo with the words “actress” and “theater.”

-The photo has already gained Garcia a ton of attention with over 31,000 likes in addition to 130 plus comments within just minutes of going live.
+The photo has already gained Garcia a ton of attention, attracting over 31,000 likes in addition to 130-plus comments within minutes of having been posted.
 While most fans commented on the post to let Yanet know that they’re big fans of hers, countless others couldn’t help but gush over how stunning she is.

 “Unmatched beauty,” one follower commented.